Disciplinary Actions Taken By Medical Boards

 After working your whole life to achieve your goals, there are few things scarier or more overwhelming than finding out that a complaint has been filed against you with the Medical Board.
 The possibility of having your license suspended or even revoked can cause a tremendous amount of anxiety.
 In these situations, you need a compassionate advocate with the experience to help you achieve the best possible resolution.

 At the Law Office of Nicole Irmer, our practice is dedicated to helping professionals who are facing disciplinary action — including physicians and surgeons.
-We will develop a comprehensive strategy to defend you against a complaint, and will stand by your side throughout the process.
+We will develop a comprehensive strategy to defend you against a complaint and will stand by your side throughout the process.
 To schedule a confidential consultation about a Board investigation or interview, contact us at (619) 237-6310 or email us at any time.